Yaoxuannn/Python_Tools/README.md

 Enjoy fucking !

-## ascii.py
+## unicode.py

-Help you quickly get the ascii code of the character.
+Help you quickly get the unicode of the character.